Where and How to Store Water for Long-Term Use

 Storage Location

-You should have already selected your storage location with an eye on storage conditions, a place that is cool, dark, and dry; has a temperature between 50-70 degrees; and is away from pesticides.
-Try to choose more than one location in case something happens to one part of your home.
+You should have already selected your storage location with an eye on storage conditions, a place that is cool, dark, and dry; has a temperature between 50°F and 70°F; and is away from pesticides.
+Consider choosing more than one location to diversify risk in case one area of your home becomes compromised.

 Storing in the Garage